andrew-johnson-4/lambda-mountain/README.md

 To make this more practical, LM leverages cutting-edge techniques to create a more foregiving and approachable experience to developing new compiler features.
 This is a problem that is somewhat unique to LM-style development and our community is still learning how to make this more practical.

+### LSTS Flavor

+The [LSTS](https://github.com/Lambda-Mountain-Compiler-Backend/LSTS) language that LM is developed in is a straightforward extension of C semantics.
+You can think of LSTS as just a macro that generates C code.

+The LSTS memory model is a restriction of the C memory model with several things such as always-on zero-initialization.

+The LSTS expression model is a subset of the C expression model with things that don't behave like expressions removed.

 ### IDE Support

 Currently, there is only Vim and NeoVim syntax highlighting.